 Blending the scientific and the spiritual, the Hartnolls bring in a twirling jungle beat set to a lugubrious ska riff.
 Goldfrapp’s vocals whip about as if caught in a dust devil, her dervish moans opening up as ‘Are We Here?’ evolves into ever more frenetic drum scapes.
 But none of this prepares us for the delightful climax, which comes in a succession of brilliant waves borne on the broken rhythms of space and time.
 Questions ricochet in our heads: “Are we here?
 Are we unique?”
 Again it asks reverently, or is it mockingly, “What does God say?”

 A reggae vocal counterpunches, “Warning!
 Warning!
 Nuclear attack!” taken from The Specials‘ song ‘Man at C&A.’ The washing machine snares and xylophones step up to Goldfrapp’s rising call and response in what sounds like a plea of “Being on a higher level!”
-Harp-like sparkles graze the rhythms until her voice bursts into what it seems some deem a wordless prayer for peace: “Here we are in your presence,” the lyrics Machine wants to spell back to us.
+Harp-like sparkles graze the rhythms until her voice bursts into what it seems some deem a wordless prayer for peace: “Here we are in your presence,” the lyrics machine wants to make us believe.
 “Lifting holy hands to You.
 Here we are praising Jesus.
 For the things He's brought us through.”

-Coming full circle from ‘Forever,’ the album ends with the epic ambient composition, ‘Attached.’
+Coming full circle from ‘Forever,’ the album ends with an epic ambient composition, ‘Attached.’
 It wells like lapping waves from across the Solar System onto the shores of the Moon.
-A snarling synth snakes through a dream symphony in the heavens above, its sleepy gentle melody walking up the octaves as a drizzle of light falls down from flickering stars.
+A snarling synth snakes through a dream symphony in the heavens above, its sleepy gentle melody walking up the octaves, as a drizzle of light falls down from flickering stars.
 Skittering rhythms and a soft beat skip with an optimistic lift.
 Up, up, shining high, strings subside and the mind drifts to Orbital’s confident ride.
-Patiently, they build back the suspense, tensions rising to an operatic yell before slipping us again into the euphoric current of life, floating us into a future of liberated minds.** Without words, it asks us a different question, “What IS God?”
+Patiently, they build back the suspense, tensions rising to an operatic yell, before slipping us again into the euphoric current of life, floating us into a future of liberated minds.** Without words, it seems to ask us a different question, “What IS God?”

 Track Listing: